 We usually think of change as big, overwhelming, and insurmountable.
 This might be the addition of graduation portfolios, raising reading scores, or addressing Social Emotional Learning standards.
 This feels more than you have time, energy, or resources for.
 So why try?
-Because change can start small.
+Because, with culturally responsive leadership, change can start small.

 You just have to break it down.